On the stationary solutions of random polymer models and their zero-temperature limits: Reduction to basic bijections

-where we define the zero-temperature limit similarly to \eqref{ztl} in each case.
-Importantly, whilst the first and second of these maps are bijections on $\mathbb{R}$ (or indeed between suitable subsets of $\mathbb{R}$), the third map loses injectivity on the positive real axis.
+Hence, even though $0$ is not in the image of $ S_{\epsilon}^{-1} \circ (Q^{-1}) \circ S_{\epsilon} $ for any $\epsilon >0$, the image of $(Q^{-1})^{\z}$ includes $0$ and the inverse image of $\{0\}$ is $[0,\infty)$.
 As we will describe in Subsection \ref{s42}, this will have implications when it comes to characterising stationary solutions of the random polymer models of interest.
 Nonetheless, since the operation of composition is consistent with taking zero-temperature limits (in the sense that, when all the relevant limits are defined, $(f\circ g)^\z=f^\z\circ g^\z$), we readily read off the following result from Corollary \ref{c32}.
 Of course, it is also possible to check the relations by direct computation.

 \begin{prop} (a) The map $R^{\z}_{(0,1)}:\R^3 \to \R^2$ satisfies